 Within the normal course of liquidity management or in the event of a liquidity crisis, the most liquid assets constitute a financing reserve that will allow for an adjustment of the Group's treasury position by the sale of financial instruments on the repo market or by pledging them as collateral to a Central Bank.
-In case of a prolonged crisis, the Group may be required to progressively reduce the size of its balance sheet through the definitive disposal of assets.
-Finally, the diversification of the financing sources in terms of investor structures and financing (collateralized or not) contribute to reducing the liquidity risk.
+BGL BNP Paribas has a strong liquidity contingency plan (Liquidity Contingency Plan) which is included in its liquidity policy.
+This plan details including possible actions available to the Liquidity Crisis Committee in the event of a liquidity crisis.